renovatebot/renovate/docs/development/adding-a-package-manager.md

 # Adding a Package Manager

-This document describes the steps to take if you are interested in adding new language/package manager support.
+This document describes the steps to take if you want to add a new language/package manager.

 ### Code structure

-Each package manager lives under `lib/manager/*`, and are often tightly coupled to datasources under `lib/datasource/*`.
+Each package manager lives under `lib/manager/*`, and is often tightly coupled to datasources under `lib/datasource/*`.

 Versioning logic (e.g. semver, pep440) lives under `lib/versioning/*`.